pippinbarr/lets-play-ancient-greek-punishment-competition-edition/process/process-journal.md

 In short the various dynamics introduced by having another player that you're in direct conflict with I think intensifies the felt aspect of the punishment and maybe humanises the punisher yet further than the inversion edition where it was more of a joke about punishing a computer with no need or desire to stop etc...

 I think there are things to think about.
 Cogito ergo... cogito or something?

+---

+# Back on that horse (eagle?)
+(Monday, 19 August 2019, 9:58AM)

+So I made the Sisyphus one work (for desktop - must remember mobile) the other day and it was actually fairly satisfying.
+I wrote somewhere (I suppose the commit) about it being satisfying to make some decisions about the asymmetry of the experience.
+You read the word "competition" and immediately start thinking about fairness, but the interesting thing about the punishment games _is_ their asymmetry, so the competition edition shouldn't really be any different - it sucks to be the punishee, you'll tend to lose (but then have the "victory" of never losing, finally?).
+With that in mind all the versions become so much easier.
+Not to mention that I think every other version excluding Sisyphus is much more reactive anyway?
+The punished person churns away while the punisher has more discrete activities that sabotage?
+Well Prometheus is different again...?

+Anyway, it's coming along and I'm hopeful the other versions are more straightforwardly about adding controls to Inversion that allow a human to play what was previously the CPU.
+That's all I wanted to say.
+I'm here.
+I see you.

+I say "back on the horse" but looking at it I see I didn't even start on the project until the 22nd of July,, which is only... four weeks ago.
+And in the interim I released Mobile Chogue with Jonathan (which included a bunch of fiddling) and made and released Chesses, and wrote essays about the Twine and Bitsy Editions and Chesses, so I haven't exactly been idle.
+And yet it feels like "a while" since I made a game?
+I suppose it's good I feel that way... the fire still burns etc.